ryan-linehan/Godot.Achievements.NET/README.md

 Providers only initialize when their setting is enabled AND the SDK reports it's available at runtime.
 This allows the same build to gracefully handle missing SDKs.

+---

-## Adding a Custom Provider
+## 🔧 Adding a Custom Provider

-If you need the plugin to work with a new provider (for example epic games, a console, etc) that isn't offically supported you can register one via the achievement manager by creating a class that implement `IAchievementProvider` or extend `AchievementProviderBase`:
+If you need the plugin to work with a new provider (for example Epic Games, a console, etc.) that isn't officially supported, you can register one via the achievement manager by creating a class that implements `IAchievementProvider` or extends `AchievementProviderBase`:

 ```csharp
 public class MyPlatformProvider : AchievementProviderBase